Rishi031/Covid19-charity-2/README.md

 There are two components to this app:-
 One is the real time coronavirus statistics which I have visualized using data from John Hopkins API.
 This app mainly shows the trend and graphs related to statistics of cases in the majorly affected countries in the world.

-I have hosted my app here:-
+I have hosted my app here:

  https://hackcovid19-nits.netlify.com/